I remember the time when I was moving into an Apartment and my biggest fear was how can practice my guitar without disturbing my neighbors?

 Although Light gauge strings are not going to give you a fuller sound than medium gauge and heavy gauge strings, I always recommend experimenting with your gears.

-Try a different set of strings and find out your sweet spot where you also get the nice tone and lower sound.
+Try a different set of strings and find out your sweet spot where you also get a nice tone and lower sound.

 3. Try Muting the Strings